marwonline/capacitor-share-target/README.md

 }
 ```

+Afterwards, you must define the mime types of accepted shares of your app.
-And also register the Intents you want to listen in your `app/src/main/AndroidManifest.xml`:
+To do so, register the Intents you want to listen in your `app/src/main/AndroidManifest.xml` file:
 (Copied from https://developer.android.com/training/sharing/receive#kotlin)
 ```xml
 <manifest >